-To sustain the charge of first degree murder, the State must prove the following propositions: First Proposition: That the defendant performed the acts which caused the death of; Second Proposition: That when the defendant did so, [1] he intended to kill or do great bodily harm to; [or] [2] he knew that his acts would cause death to; [or] [3] he knew that his acts created a strong probability of death or great bodily harm to; [or] [4] he was [(attempting to commit) (committing)] the offense of If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.
+To sustain the charge of first degree murder, the State must prove the following propositions:

+First Proposition: That the defendant performed the acts which caused the death of ; and

+[2] he knew that his acts would cause death to ;

+[3] he knew that his acts created a strong probability of death or great bodily harm to ;

+[4] he was [(attempting to commit) (committing)] the offense of .

+If you find from your consideration of all the evidence that each one of these propositions has been proved beyond a reasonable doubt, you should find the defendant guilty.

 If you find from your consideration of all the evidence that any one of these propositions has not been proved beyond a reasonable doubt, you should find the defendant not guilty.
-Committee Note 720 ILCS 5/9-1 (West 1992) (formerly Ill.Rev.Stat. ch.
-38, §9-1 (1991)), amended by P.A.
-84-1450.

-See Instruction 7.01.

-appropriate instruction from Chapter 24-25.00.